For incoming music students in 2022-23

 Procedure for Applying

-- Complete an application for admission to Goshen College.
-(Online application is available here)
+- If you haven’t already, complete your application for admission to Goshen College.

 - Complete the Music Scholarship online application.